mrsrmn/RedditEasy/docs/source/func.rst

    ``nsfw``: This will return True or False if the post is NSFW or not

-   ``pinned``: This will return True or False if the post is pinned or not

    ``created_at``: The time the randomly selected post got created

    ``author``: The author of the randomly selected post